 At that very moment, I had to stop the interview!

-"Oh my god there are two Baltimore orioles here Aunt Bette oh my, excuse me Aunt Bette, I just have to take a photo.
-Oh here I just took one, now I have to go closer..."
+"Oh my God there are two Baltimore orioles here at the orange feeder, Aunt Bette, oh my heavens, excuse me, Aunt Bette, I just have to take a photo.
+There, I just took one, now I have to go closer..."
 Could that be?
-Were those two Baltimore Orioles my mom and dad visiting me?
+Were these two Baltimore Orioles my mom and dad visiting me?

 Aunt Bette asks: "Do you feed the orioles grape jelly?"

-"Oh yes yes, we do, and we even found a bottle of Welch's that is made of plastic, and you can squirt it right into the orange Oriole feeder."
+"Oh yes, yes we do, and we even found a bottle of Welch's that is made of plastic, you squirt it right into the orange Oriole feeder."

 I pause to send her the photos and the phone connection disappears.
-And then we are back:
+And then it's back:

-"You know Aunt Bette, my sister Holly and I have talked about the fact that Grandma had a rough time of it growing up.
+"You know Aunt Bette, my sister Holly and I have talked about the fact that Grandma had a really really rough time of it growing up.
 She had a father who was enraged over his circumstances.
 And she was very bright.
-She had great unrealized potential.
+She had great unrealized potential."

-Ironically, though, she didn't want my brilliant Dad to go to college because she said, "your dad has worked at Ingraham's all his life, if it was good enough for him, why isn't it good enough for you?"
+Ironically, though, she didn't want my very bright Dad to go to college; she told him, "your dad has worked at Ingraham's all his life, if it was good enough for him, why isn't it good enough for you?"

-At the end of the conversation, I tell Aunt Bette that all in all, while Grandma certainly had her shortcomings, "I've become more forgiving toward her, after doing more research."
+At the end of the conversation, I tell Aunt Bette that all in all, while Grandma certainly had her shortcomings, "I've become much much more forgiving toward her, after reading through these seven pages of notes."

 Aunt Bette laughs, that husky laugh of hers.
-I recall now that Aunt Bette as a young woman used to smoke.
-Naturally though she gave up the habit when it became so clear that cigarettes are extremely dangerous to one's health.
+I recall how Aunt Bette used to smoke as a young woman; she gave up the habit when it became so clear cigarettes are extremely dangerous to one's health.

 "Oh yes," she agrees.
 "It's been so much fun for me too!"

 "Well, so, that's it for today Aunt Bette.
 I'm so glad that we had this chance to talk.
-I really wanted you to know what it is Grandma told me so long ago."
+I really wanted you to know what it was Grandma told me so long ago."

 Wednesday, October 09, 2024